onebeyond/rascal/README.md

 }
 ```

-To define a queue with extentions add arguments to the options block
+To define a queue with extensions such as `x-queue-type` add arguments to the options block, e.g.

 ```json
 {